*NOTICE -Please note that PNIE is available from the official website (https://www.nie-ecobank.kr/pnie/pnieOverview.do) in electronic format only.

 Abstract should be written in English within 150 words in one paragraph.
 This

-and Discussion), acknowledgments, conflicts of Interest, references, tables,
+Report, and Discussion), conflicts of interest, acknowledgments, funding,

 Review Article is expected to be focused

-same with original article.
-Manuscripts include a Title page (with a running
+are same with original article.
+Manuscripts include a title page (with a

-should be written in English within 150 words in one paragraph.
-The text can be
+written in English within 150 words in one paragraph.
+The text can be written

-written in free style.
-The review articles should be submitted in the same way
+in free style.
+The review articles should be submitted in the same way as

 AUTHOR LICENSING